-Without clear guidance and monitoring, these disparities in applying diversion highlight the risk that relying only on police discretion can perpetuate inequities rather than reduce them.
+The disparities in police response highlight the need for clear guidance and monitoring to ensure that diversion reduces rather than perpetuates inequalities.
 As written, section 10.2(2) indicates that an officer's failure to consider these options would not invalidate the subsequent charges.
 This section of Bill C-5 provides an opportunity for continued criminalization without recourse for those for whom alternative measures would have been preferable.